Research shows that

 - comprehensible input methods (including T.P.R.S., narrative paraphrase a.k.a.
 Movietalk, free voluntary reading and Story Listening) do more for acquisition than do legacy methods

 - despite superficial differences, children and adults learn languages in the same way

 Here is the evidence supporting what we know about language acquisition.
 Thanks to Eric Herman for digging a lot of this up, and thanks to Karen Lichtman, Bill VanPatten, Ray Hull, Stephen D. Krashen, Wynne Wong, Reed Riggs and Paul Nation for sending papers, comments, etc.

 Want a live crash course in research?
 See Bill VanPatten’s presentation (in 6 parts) here.
-His weekly podcast is archived here (free to listen to/download, etc).
+His weekly podcast is archived here.
 Lance Pantagiani’s condensed Tea With BVP episodes are archived here.
 Sarah Cottrell’s Musicuentos podcasts are also worth a listen.

 VanPatten also notes that “what we call grammar rules are what we end up with, and are not how we learn or what the brain actually does” (MIWLA presentation, 2013), and that “classroom rule learning is not the same as acquisition.”
 Lightbown writes that “structured input works as well as structured input plus explanation” (in VanPatten, 2004): in other words, explanations don’t aid acquisition (though some students may feel good getting them).

 Bardovi-Harlig (2000) found, as VanPatten and Wong put it, that “learners– again, both in and out of the classroom– have demonstrated that acquisition of the tense and aspectual systems (e.g. the use of the preterit/passé composé and the imperfect) is piecemeal and unaffected by instructional intervention.”